How to Write a Book: Ultimate Step-by-Step Guide

 • Block off chunks of time to write every week.
 If you’re looking for a place to start, consider one to two hours per day five days per week.
 The more often you write, the more you’ll develop a habit for it, and making time for writing won’t be that much of a struggle.

 • Set a daily word count goal.
 Consider how many words you want to write each week.
-Use this Word Count Calculator to determine the goal you should aim for, depending on the type of book you are writing.
+Use a Word Count Calculator to determine the goal you should aim for, depending on the type of book you are writing.
 For example, if your goal is 3,000 words per week and you have five chunks of time blocked off to write per week, then you’d need to write 600 words per day to achieve your weekly goal.

 I write early in the morning before I do anything else for 1-2 hours.
 I find that as I go throughout the day and work on other projects my mind isn’t as fresh or sharp by the end of the day.
 However, sometimes I have ideas throughout the day that I jot down in Evernote to jump-start the next morning with a working outline.